Voice Queries and Visual Queries and Automated Assistants

 My first presentation was in the “local and mobile” mobile track of the conference as part of a session titled “Meet Siri: Apple’s Google Killer?” where I joined Bryson Meunier, Will Scott, Andrew Shotland, and moderator Greg Sterling in discussing the potential impact of Apple’s Siri and voice search on SEO and search.

 When I read the title for this proposed session a couple of months back, I couldn’t help but start to draft a pitch to join in on the conversation.
-I’ve been carefully watching patents and papers from Google and Apple and others about inventions and interfaces that might transform the way we search in the future, and the way that people might share information and market businesses online.
+I’ve been carefully watching patents and papers from Google and Apple and others about inventions and interfaces that might transform the way we search in the future to one focusing more upon voice queries and visual queries and also transforming the way that people might share information and market businesses online.

 I wrote about Apple’s Siri patent this January.
 A continuation patent sharing the same name and substantially the same description was published by the US Patent and Trademark Office (USPTO) last week – which sent many tech blogs into a frenzy of speculation about what it might mean.
 None of them actually looked at the claims section of the newer version, which was where the two differed, with the more recent providing more detail on how Siri might better take advantage of the context of searches.

-At the heart of Siri is an intelligent Ontology that attempts to understand the intent behind searches by understanding the domain or or topic of a search, tasks that might be associated with that topic, phrases and terms that might help Siri act upon those tasks, information about entities that may also be related, vocabulary that can expand upon the topic further, and information and service providers who may be of assistence.
+At the heart of Siri is an Intelligent Ontology that attempts to understand the intent behind searches by understanding the domain or or topic of a search, tasks that might be associated with that topic, phrases and terms that might help Siri acts upon those tasks, information about entities that may also be related, vocabulary that can expand upon the topic further, and information and service providers who may be of assistance.